aws-samples/amazon-sagemaker-administration-workshop/content/01-lab-01/lab-01.md

 The subnets have only local route, S3 VPC gateway endpoint, and a set of VPC interface endpoints to connect to AWS services via the [AWS PrivateLink](https://docs.aws.amazon.com/vpc/latest/privatelink/what-is-privatelink.html).

-The internet-free environment is often a deliberate choice for creating isolated ML environments, data clean rooms, and sandbox environment.
+The internet-free environment is often a deliberate choice for creating isolated ML environments, data clean rooms, and sandbox environments.
 The traffic never leaves your private network and you can control every aspect of ingress or egress.

 #### Host private packages
-If you need to have access to Python packages in your internet-free environment, there are common options to run a private installation or mirror of Python packages:
+Often you need to access to Python packages in your internet-free environment.
+There are common options to run a private installation or mirror of Python packages:
 - private PyPi server running on EC2 instances - [example](https://aws.amazon.com/blogs/machine-learning/hosting-a-private-pypi-server-for-amazon-sagemaker-studio-notebooks-in-a-vpc/)
 - private PyPi mirror running on ECS or Fargate - [example](https://github.com/aws-samples/secure-data-science-reference-architecture#private-network-per-data-science-environment) and [workshop](https://sagemaker-workshop.com/security_for_sysops/best_practice/best_practice_lab.html)
 - use [AWS CodeArtifact](https://aws.amazon.com/codeartifact/) to host PyPi - [example](https://aws.amazon.com/blogs/machine-learning/private-package-installation-in-amazon-sagemaker-running-in-internet-free-mode/)